Robertson's

-Robertson's is a British brand of marmalades and fruit preserves that was founded by James Robertson in 1864.
+Robertson's is a Scottish brand of marmalades and fruit preserves that was founded by James Robertson in 1864.
 The firm was run as a partnership until 1903, when it was incorporated as a limited company: James Robertson & Sons, Preserve Manufacturers, Limited.
 It produces the "Golden Shred" marmalade, a recipe created in 1874 and registered as a trademark in 1886, among other products including "Silver Shred" a lemon marmalade launched in 1909; "Mincemeat", a traditional Scottish style mincemeat made from raisins, peel, sugar and beef suet; and "Bramble Jelly", a traditional Scottish style jam, strained of its seeds.
 Robertson's received their first Royal Warrant from King George V in 1933.